AndyH0ng/gas/README.md

 <h1 align="center">GAS</h1>

-<p align="center">GameWorks Automation System<br/>GAS is a Discord automated chat-bot enhances efficiency of your work.</p>
+<p align="center">GameWorks Automation System<br/>GAS is is a Discord automated chat-bot that helps you manage your Notion workspace.</p>

 ---
 ## Features